- What are the causes of secondary infertility?

 Of the many factors that lead to secondary infertility, some are related to female infertility while some to male infertility.
 Then there are another set of problems that are unexplained (2).

 Age is a significant factor that plays a role in secondary infertility.
-A woman is born with eggs which she can utilize for a lifetime.
-But as she ages, the ovarian reserve falls.
-It means both the egg quality and quantity diminish.
+A woman is born with fixed number of eggs and starts losing them since puberty or even before.
+As she get older, this lose gets accelerated and no new ones are formed.
 Therefore, a long gap after the birth of a child can have an impact on the fertility, if the mother has a late pregnancy.

 Endometriosis, pelvic adhesion, prior abdominal surgeries and abnormalities in the fallopian tube can greatly affect the reproductive system and therefore conception.